AdobeDocs/marketo.en/help/sky/understanding-goal-tracking-and-projected-registrations.md

 >
 >The Attended and Higher chart will remain empty until the day of the event.

-1. Click the [!UICONTROL **Chart**] toggle to switch to a breakdown of your members by registration likelihood.
+1. Click the Chart toggle to switch to a breakdown of your members by registration likelihood.
 You'll see current registration percentages for each segment, compared to the average percentage for that segment in your past programs.

    ![Image Three](/help/sky/assets/predictive-audiences/understanding-goal-tracking-and-projected-registrations/understanding-goal-tracking-and-projected-registrations-3.png)